mihailzolotcoNJM/email-validator-pro/README.md

 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.
-⚠️ Disclaimer
-This tool is for legitimate email list validation only.
-Please:

-✅ Only validate emails you have permission to check
-✅ Respect email servers' rate limits
-✅ Follow anti-spam laws (CAN-SPAM, GDPR)
-❌ Don't use for spam or harassment
-❌ Don't overload mail servers

-📞 Support
+📞 Support:
 Issues: GitHub Issues
 Discussions: GitHub Discussions

-🙏 Acknowledgments
+Acknowledgments

 Built with Python 3.7+
 Uses dnspython for DNS lookups
 SMTP protocol implementation using Python's smtplib

-Made with ❤️ for email marketers and developers
-Star ⭐ this repository if you find it helpful!
+Star this repository if you find it helpful!